 Continuously recording events without onboard histogramming straight to disk.
 Together with the channel number the arrival time of each event with respect to the beginning of the experiment is recorded for ultimate flexibility in offline data analysis, e.g., in single molecule detection and Burst Integrated Fluorescence Lifetime (BIFL) measurement as well as time-resolved FCS, coincidence correlation (antibunching, etc.) or time-interval analysis.
 A real-time correlator is included in the TTTR mode which can be extremely useful in setting up and monitoring of FCS experiments.
 Fast transfer and a large FIFO buffer allow huge count rates without any loss of data.
 Up to four different external synchronization signals ("markers") can be fed into the data stream and allow to synchronize the data acquisition with external hardware such as scanners for Fluorescence Lifetime Imaging (FLIM).

-A library (DLL) for custom program development is also provided and allows to build your own applications, e.g., in LabVIEW , C++, Delphi or Visual Basic.
+A library (DLL) for custom program development is also provided and allows to build your own applications, e.g., in LabVIEW , C++, Delphi, Python or Matlab.
 Demo code is provided for an easy start.
 A Windows as well as a Linux version is available.
 The libraries are API compatible, so that applications can easily be ported between the platforms.

 Time-Tagged Time-Resolved (TTTR) mode allows the recording of individual count events directly to hard disk or computer memory.
 The timing of each photon is captured as an event record without any early data reduction (such as on-board forming of histograms).
 This mode is particularly interesting where, e.g., the dynamics in a fluorescence process are to be investigated in depth.
 The availability of the full timing information permits photon burst identification, which is of great value, e.g., for single molecule spectroscopy in a liquid flow.
 Other typical applications are Fluorescence Correlation Spectroscopy (FCS) and Burst Integrated Fluorescence Lifetime (BIFL) measurements.
 Together with an appropriate scan controller, TTTR mode is also suitable for ultra fast Fluorescence Lifetime Imaging (FLIM) with unlimited image size.
 Applications beyond fluorescence spectroscopy are, e.g., time interval analysis, quantum optics and related basic rearch.
 The HydraHarp 400 actually supports two different time-tagging modes, T2 and T3 Mode - a concept originally introduced with the PicoHarp 300.
 They differ slightly in their use of the input channels and by using the suitable mode, a very wide range of applications can be covered.